Fruit Trees and Home-Scale Orchard Cultivation

 After the heat and drought of recent years, it’s clear that any new-planted tree, even a native, will have a hard time surviving its first few years.
 That’s why we at Hill Country Natives place so much emphasis on large and well-developed root systems.
 The same goes double for fruit trees, which are not nearly as tough as our natives.

 As it happens, most improved varieties of fruit trees on the right root systems for our area are ONLY available in late winter and ONLY as bare-root, ripped from the fields and arriving with minimal and damaged root systems.
 Sometimes these roots consist of only one or two large roots with negligible feeder root hairs, resulting in a tree with virtually NO chance of survival, much less a healthy, thriving future.

 Consequently, we decided to apply what we have learned about native tree roots to fruit trees.
-We are procuring all the best varieties on all the best root stocks when they are available, in January.
-Then, we carefully root-prune them, plant them in RootMaker® containers, and care for them IN PART SHADE through the growing season and summer.
+We are procuring all the best varieties on all the best root stocks when they are available, in December and January.
+Then, we carefully root-prune them, plant them in RootMaker® containers, and care for them through the growing season and summer.
 By fall, BY FAR THE BEST TIME TO PLANT TREES IN CENTRAL TEXAS, they have a well-established root system and much better chance of thriving.